AudioQ

 Stutter + Reverse

 Stutter captures a chunk from a 1-second history buffer and repeats it at 2-32Hz.
 Reverse grabs 180ms chunks and plays them backwards.
 Both pull from the same history buffer.
-Together they make glitchy, broken textures from any input.
+Together they make glitchy, broken textures from the loaded sample.

 Tempo + Looping